brocaar/chirpstack-docs/content/guides/google-cloud-platform.md

 Then execute the following SQL commands:

 {{<highlight sql>}}
--- change to the LoRa App Server database
+-- change to the ChirpStack Application Server database
-\c loraserver_as
+\c chirpstack_as

 -- enable the pg_trgm extension
 -- (this is needed to facilitate the search feature)